sikoshi/dop-watchbot/readme.md

-todo:
-- env file
-- db migrations
-- possible error handling

-shops:
-- arbuz
+shops to be parsed:
 - magnum
-- small
+- small (no app, no website)

-- instashop
+- use proxy list